stackbit-projects/missing-moths-d673c/content/pages/index.md

           polite requests.
 Find out more about moth recording and how to submit records on the Butterfly Conservation website:
         actions:
-          - label: See Past Work
+          - label: Start moth recording
             url: /faq
             style: primary
             has_icon: true